On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Introduction

 \item[$\bullet$] The second reason is that MDS is not an abstract notion.
 Indeed, there are a lot of well known stationary MDS models which are used in practice, such as ARCH(1) or more general GARCH(1,1) stochastic volatility models. \end{itemize}

-We compare, in the case of nonparametric regression model with MDS errors, the behaviors of the smoothing bandwidths obtained by minimizing three criteria: the average squared error, the mean average squared error and a Mallows-type criterion adapted to our dependent case.
-We prove that these three minimizers are first-order equivalent.
-We give also a normal asymptotic behavior of the gap between the minimizer of the average squared error and that of the Mallows-type criterion.
-The obtained results generalize those under independent errors, as in \cite{Hardele}, to MDS ones.
+We compare, in the case of nonparametric regression model with MDS errors, the behaviors of the smoothing bandwidths obtained by minimizing {either the unknown average squared error, the theoretical mean average squared error, a Mallows-type criterion adapted to the dependent case and the family of criteria known as generalized cross validation (GCV) extensions of the Mallows' criterion.
+We prove that these three minimizers and those based on the GCV family are first-order equivalent in probability.
+We give also a normal asymptotic behavior of the gap between the minimizer of the average square error and that of the Mallows-type criterion.
+This is extended to the GCV family.} The obtained results generalize those under independent errors, as in \cite{Hardele}, to MDS ones.
 Finally, we apply our results to a specific case of MDS namely the ARCH(1) processes.

 The adaptation to the dependent case from the independent one is not trivial and needs to establish more theoretical and technical results such as maximal inequalities or limit theorems for quadratic forms of dependent data.
-To establish our theoretical results, we make use of some ingredients adapted to our case of dependent observations taken from \cite{bur}, \cite{DLLY}, \cite{Mc} and \cite{Rio}.
-Our proofs are based, in particular, on maximal moment inequalities for quadratic forms for MDS that we establish using Burkholder-type moment inequalities together with some chaining arguments.
+To establish our theoretical results, we make use of some ingredients adapted to our case of dependent observations taken from \cite{bur}, \cite{DLLY}, \cite{Mc} and \cite{Rio}. {Those ingredients are stated in Appendices {\bf{B}} and {\bf{C}} of the supplementary material.
+Their} proofs are based, in particular, on {Marcinkiewicz-Zygmund type inequalities} or maximal moment inequalities for {MDS, weighted sums of MDS or quadratic forms for MDS} that we establish using Burkholder-type moment inequalities together with some chaining arguments ({see Lemma C.1.,$\cdots$, Lemma C.4 and Theorem C.1., Corollary C.1. and Proposition C.1. of Appendix {\bf{C}}}).
 Recall that chaining is a nice approach to approximate the supremum, over a non countable set, of stochastic processes (used in the theory of empirical processes see for instance \cite{AP}, \cite{SL}, or \cite{DP}).
-A central limit theorem for triangular arrays of quadratic forms for MDS is also needed for the proof of our results.
-We prove this central limit theorem by checking the technical conditions of \cite{Mc}.
+A central limit theorem for triangular arrays of quadratic forms for MDS is also needed for the proofs of our results.
+We prove this central limit theorem, {in Appendix {\bf{B}}}, by checking the technical conditions of \cite{Mc}.